 Embrace slow travel

 Slow travel is all about spending quality time in a place, rather than rushing through.
 It’s often tempting to plan busy travel days, with an itinerary planned from morning to night.

-Slow travel rejects this approach, and instead encourages us to spend time resting in a place.
+Slow travel rejects this approach and instead encourages us to spend time resting in a place.

 For example, rather than seeing three museums in a day, slow travel suggests that you spend several hours in just one, and then maybe hunker down in a coffee shop for the rest of the day, just people watching.

-Slow travel is intentional and immersive — and because it means spending longer periods in a destination, it enables tourists to invest more of their dollars in that region, which benefits the local community and economy.
+Slow travel is intentional and immersive — and because it means spending long periods in a destination, it enables tourists to invest more of their dollars in that region, which benefits the local community and economy.

 And, traveling slowly has environmental benefits – it results in less overland and air travel, which means less CO2 emissions.

 See Related: How to Save Money for Travel

 Zero waste and reusable products help to reduce the amount of waste that goes into landfills.